 CEO offers a long-term energy partner committed to building capacity, persistence and replicability across district buildings.

-For more information, contact Michael Turner, CEO Energy Efficiency Programs Manager, at: Michael.A.Turner@state.co.us.
+For more information, contact Michael Turner, Colorado Energy Office, at Michael.A.Turner@state.co.us.